-Roughly a century ago, modern medicine got off to a roaring start with the steady introduction of population-wide solutions for illnesses.
-Louis Pasteur’s discovery in 1870 of the bacterial origin of many illnesses laid a foundation; handwashing cut deaths from operations and childbirth; antibiotics cured many infections; vaccines wiped out polio, smallpox and chicken pox.
+Roughly a century ago, modern medicine got off to a roaring start.
+Pasteur discovered the bacterial origin of many diseases in 1870.
+Handwashing reduced deaths from surgery and childbirth.
+Antibiotics cured many infections.
+Vaccines wiped out polio, smallpox and chickenpox.
 Starting in the 1920s, insulin significantly prolonged some lives.

-Among researchers, this variety of response is common knowledge.
-“The development of medical interventions that work ubiquitously (or under most circumstances) for the majority of common chronic conditions is exceptionally difficult and all too often has proven fruitless.”
-Lillie 2011
+Since then, though, momentum gradually has slowed.
+Humans are vastly complex biological systems.
+We’ve discovered that, for chronic conditions like Parkinson’s, arthritis, Alzheimer’s, IBS, migraines and psoriasis, the effects of a given treatment vary depending on the patient.
+As one analysis in 2011 put it, “the development of medical interventions that work ubiquitously (or under most circumstances) for the majority of common chronic conditions is exceptionally difficult and all too often has proven fruitless.”

-First, the “average treatment effects” have been the “primary focus on clinical studies in recent decades.”
-The “average” is what researchers look for, what the FDA approves, what drug companies sell, and what a doctor’s prescription is based on.
+This is because, as Richard L Kravitz, Naihua Duan, and Joel Braslow explained in a 2004 paper, treatment effect averages are the “primary focus on clinical studies in recent decades.”
+The average effect is what researchers look for, what the FDA approves, what drug companies promote, what doctors base prescriptions on, and what patients expect.

-But averages are irrelevant for individuals.
-Buried within the headlines about drug trial success, “modest average effects may reflect a mixture of substantial benefits for some, little benefit for many, and harm for a few.”
+But, as the 2004 paper noted, the modest average effects everyone focuses on may, in fact, mask “a mixture of substantial benefits for some, little benefit for many, and harm for a few.”

-Unfortunately, “the pharmaceutical industry currently has little direct incentive to collect data on risk, responsiveness, and vulnerability that would better inform individual treatment decisions.”
-(In fact, prescriptions based on “average” results create far larger markets.)
+Attention to HTE probably won’t change any time soon.
+Unfortunately, “the pharmaceutical industry currently has little direct incentive to collect data on risk, responsiveness, and vulnerability that would better inform individual treatment decisions,” according to Kravitz, Duan, and Braslow.
+In fact, mass market economics incentivize one-size-fits all treatments, since doctors prescribing based on “average” results create far larger markets for drug makers.